buildpacks/spec/platform.md

 - The lifecycle SHALL write a [report](#reporttoml-toml) to `<report>` describing the exported app image

 - The `<layers>` directory:
-  - MUST include all buildpack-provided Software Bill of Materials (SBOM) files for `build` as determined by the [Buildpack Interface Specfication](buildpack.md)
+  - MUST include all buildpack-provided Software Bill of Materials (SBOM) files for `build` as determined by the [Buildpack Interface Specfication](buildpack.md) if they are present
     - `<layers>/sbom/<buildpack-id>/build.sbom.<ext>` MUST contain the buildpack-provided `build` SBOM
     - `<layers>/sbom/<buildpack-id>/<layer-id>/build.sbom.<ext>` MUST contain the buildpack-provided layer SBOM if `<layer-id>` is not a `launch` layer